Kaohsiung

 Monthly Pricing - Departures from Kaohsiung

-On average Kaohsiung is rather inexpensive compared to other ports.
-See the diagram below for the average cost per day by month.
-Prices are approximately steady throughout the year.
+On average Kaohsiung is somewhat expensive compared to other ports.
+The chart below shows the monthly average cost per day for cruises from Kaohsiung.
+Prices are about steady throughout the year.

 Jan